 Prepare Veggie Filling – Clean and wash bean sprouts and jicama.
-Julienne jicama into thin matchsticks, place veggies into a bowl and set aside.
+Julienne jicama into thin matchsticks, place veggies into a bowl, and set aside.

 Prepare Mung Beans – Rinse the mung beans.
-Fill up a medium stock pot with water and ring to a boil.
-Add mung beans and reduce the heat to medium low for about 10 minutes or until it becomes tender.
+Fill up a medium stockpot with water and ring to a boil.
+Add mung beans and reduce the heat to medium-low for about 10 minutes or until it becomes tender.
 DO NOT OVERCOOK!

 Make Protein Filling – Heat a large skillet on medium-high heat.
 When hot, add oil and garlic and stir for about 30 seconds.
 Stir fry pork for about 10 minutes until the liquid evaporates and the pork belly is fully cooked.
 Add onions and stir fry for about 3 minutes.
 Place cooked pork belly and onions in a large bowl.
 In the same skillet, cook the shrimp until 3/4 of the way cooked and add to the large bowl.
 Add mung beans to the large bowl and give all the filling a mix until everything is evenly distributed and combined.
 Set aside.

 Make Banh Xeo – Heat a large skillet on medium-high heat.
 When the pan is hot, add 1-2 tablespoons of vegetable oil and pour about 1 cup of batter into the skillet and immediately give it a swirl so the batter can evenly coat the skillet.
-Add small handful of jicama and beansprouts to one side of the banh xeo.
+Add a small handful of jicama and beansprouts to one side of the banh xeo.
 Cover and reduce heat to medium-low and cook for ~90 seconds.
 Remove the lid and add a heaping scoop of filling over the jicama and beansprouts side of the banh xeo.
 Cover and cook for ~90 seconds.
-Remove the lid and continue cooking the banh xeo until the the bottom is crispy and begins to pull away from the side of the skillet.
+Remove the lid and continue cooking the banh xeo until the bottom is crispy and begins to pull away from the side of the skillet.
 Using a spatula, fold the banh xeo in half.
 Serve hot!
 Repeat until enough banh xeo is made.

-Serve Banh Xeo – Serve banh xeo with fresh veggies and herbs, pickled carrots and prepared fish sauce.
+Serve Banh Xeo – Serve banh xeo with fresh veggies and herbs, pickled carrots, and prepared fish sauce.
 Make salad wraps or spring rolls and enjoy hot!

 - Before making banh xeo, it is extremely important to be organized and have everything ready and set up before making the banh xeo.